LachyP/TicTacToe-UI/reference_code/HOWTORUN.md

 This is a program written in C++ that can play tic-tac-toe based on the minimax algorithm

-It is compiled into the program file tictactoe.bin using the makefile:
+It is compiled into the program file tictactoe.bin using the makefile with the command:

   make tictactoe

 This can then be executed using the following command:
   ./tictactoe.bin [state] [path] prune [ply]